Development of the Commercial Crew Program: CCtCap – crew flights awarded

 The Commercial Crew Transportation Capability (CCtCap) is the second phase of the CPC and included the final development, testing and verifications to allow crewed demonstration flights to the ISS.
-NASA issued the draft CCtCap contract's Request For Proposals (RFP) on 19 July 2013 with a response date of 15 August 2013.
-On 16 September 2014, NASA announced that Boeing and SpaceX had received contracts to provide crewed launch services to the ISS.
+NASA issued the draft CCtCap contract's Request For Proposals (RFP) on July 19, 2013, with a response date of August 15, 2013.
+On September 16, 2014, NASA announced that Boeing and SpaceX had received contracts to provide crewed launch services to the ISS.
 Boeing could receive up to US$4.2 billion, while SpaceX could receive up to US$2.6 billion.
+Dragon was the less expensive proposal, but NASA's William H. Gerstenmaier considered the Boeing Starliner proposal the stronger of the two.
 In November 2019 NASA published a first cost per seat estimate: US$55 million for SpaceX's Dragon and US$90 million for Boeing's Starliner.
 Boeing was also granted an additional $287.2 million above the fixed price contract.
 Seats on Soyuz had an average cost of US$80 million.
 However, adjusting for the additional cargo carried by Boeing's Starliner inside its crew capsule, the adjusted cost per seat figure is approximately $70 million, which is still higher than SpaceX's Crew Dragon even if the Dragon does not carry the equivalent of a fifth passenger in cargo.
 Both the CST-100 Starliner and Crew Dragon were to fly an uncrewed flight, then a crewed certification flight, then up to six operational flights to the ISS.

 Timeline

 Ongoing delays

 The first flight of the Commercial Crew Program was planned to occur in 2015, but insufficient funding caused delays.
-As the spacecraft entered the testing and production phase, technical issues have also caused delays, especially the parachute system, propulsion, and the launch abort system of both capsules.
+As the spacecraft entered the testing and production phase, technical issues also caused delays, especially the parachute system, propulsion, and the launch abort system of both capsules.